 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Corporation is exposed to interest rate fluctuations on its bank loan which bears a floating rate of interest.
-Average bank debt outstanding during the year ending December 31, 2018 was \$308.9 million (2017 - \$185.0 million).
-For the year ended December 31, 2018, a 1.0 percent change to the effective interest rate would have a \$2.3 million impact on net loss (2017 - \$1.4 million).
+Average bank debt outstanding during the year ending December 31, 2019 was \$362.5 million (2018 - \$308.9 million).
+For the year ended December 31, 2019, a 1.0 percent change to the effective interest rate would have a \$2.7 million impact on net loss (2018 - \$2.3 million) based on the average debt outstanding during the year.